 Q: How did you get into the influencer realm?

 I began sharing my love for all things beauty through posting tutorials and photos on YouTube and Instagram!
-Back then, I had no idea I would be able to make a living off of doing this — I worked as a makeup artist for M.A.C.
-Cosmetics and posted to YouTube in my free time!
-It feels really strange to call myself an influencer because the term didn’t exist when I started.
-It’s so interesting to see how much this idea has evolved.
+Back then, I had no idea I would be able to make a living off of doing this — I worked as a makeup artist for MAC Cosmetics and posted to YouTube in my free time!
+It feels really strange to call myself an influencer because the term did not exist when I started.
+It is so interesting to see how much this idea has evolved.

 Q: Why were you drawn to YouTube?

 What made being a YouTuber [at the time] so influential was the fact that you felt you were watching someone relatable.
 Prior to YouTube, advertising for beauty was done through traditional celebrities and models in TV commercials and magazine ads.
 I loved seeing Queen Latifah in commercials for CoverGirl, but it didn’t make me want to buy the product.
 When I watched a YouTuber like Jackie Aina or ItsMyRayeRaye use these same products, I bought them because I felt like I could relate to them.
 They were normal people like me.